[Rhodes22-list] The Hydrogen Economy - Part II

 displace coal with uranium, since uranium burns

 emission-free.
-It’s time even for Greens to embrace
+Its time even for Greens to embrace

 the atom.